Koubae/Programming-CookBook/Programming Languages/C/roadmap.md

     - enum
     - size_t [What is size_t in C?](https://stackoverflow.com/questions/2550774/what-is-size-t-in-c)
     - typedef
+- Control flow 2
+    - longjmp  (quite advanced, used for error handling, start to have a look!)
+    - setjmp   (quite advanced, used for error handling, start to have a look!)
+    - jmp_buf  (quite advanced, used for error handling, start to have a look!)
 - C Standard Library [C++ Standard Library headers](https://en.cppreference.com/w/cpp/header)
     - First to learn
         - <stdio.h>